Menu

 High Credit Utilization

 You have a credit utilization ratio.
 It is the amount of credit you have used in contrast to the credit that you have available.
 If your ratio is higher than 30 percent, then it might lower your scores.
-In order to boost your credit score, try to keep your ratio below 10 percent.
+In order to boost your FICO score update, try to keep your ratio below 10 percent.
 This might seem impossible.
 However, once you build a solid credit history, you will get high credit limits, and it will be easier to pull off.

 Bankruptcies